Cleveland State Vikings women's volleyball

 The Cleveland State Vikings women's volleyball team represents Cleveland State University in the Horizon League.
 They are currently led by head coach Chuck Voss and play their home games at Woodling Gym.

 Record by year

+On September 14, 2025, Cleveland State Vikings women's volleyball earned a win over the Duke Blue Devils for the first time in program history.